What is DDoS?

 Victims of DDoS attacks usually notice that their network, website, or device is running slowly or is not providing service.
 However, these symptoms are not unique to DDoS attacks – they can be caused by many things, such as a malfunctioning server, a surge in legitimate traffic, or even a broken cable.
 That’s why you cannot simply rely on manual observations, and instead should leverage a traffic analysis tool to detect distributed denial-of-service attacks.

-DDoS defense requires a multi-pronged approach – no single tool can guarantee complete protection from all types of DDoS attacks.
+DDoS mitigation and defense requires a multi-pronged approach – no single tool can guarantee complete protection from all types of DDoS attacks.
 Below are a few basic tools to add to your arsenal:

 Web Application Firewall (WAF): A WAF is like a checkpoint for web applications in that it’s used to monitor incoming HTTP traffic request and filter out malicious traffic.
 When an application-layer DDoS attack is detected, WAF policies can be quickly changed to limit the rate of requests and block the malicious traffic by updating your Access Control List (ACL).